k-box/k-box/docs/administration/mail.md

 The required configuration to make the K-Box able to send emails includes:

-- From Address: the email address from which the emails are sent, an example can be info@klink.asia.
+- From Address: the email address from which the emails are sent, an example can be info@your-organization.com.
 This address is very important and it must exist, otherwise emails might not be delivered to recipients at all.
 - From Name: the name that most email clients show instead of/in addition to the email address
 - SMTP server host: the address of the email server